Music Theory Classes

 • Functional chords: tonic, subdominant, dominant, dominant seventh

-• Transpose a melody and chords to a new key
+• Transposition of a melody and chords

 • Cadences: authentic, half, and plagal (root position on single staff)